cuongpiger/cloud/sub_readme.md

   ```
   ![](./img/sec10/01.png)
     * We can see our secret, why?
 Because of not as **Docker Swarm**, the secrets are not encrypted in the **Docker Compose**.
 So we can see out secrets.
 These secrets are not stored in **Raft Database**.

+## 2. Full App Lifecycle: Dev, Build and Deploy with a Single Compose Design